 To get to Paris from the United States, round-trip flights will range from $450 - $1,750.
 Flying from the West coast or the Midwest is generally pricier than flying across the pond from the East Coast.
 Ticket prices go up even more if you're flying elsewhere in France.

-If, for example, you're spending a semester studying French at the University of Montpellier and get a super good deal on flights, you could get by with spending roughly $5,500 - $8,665 would be a more generous estimate for students directly enrolling in a French university.
-On the high end, a program with a third party provider could cost as much as $33,215.
-A more middle range number if going through a program provider is somewhere between $20,000 - $25,000.
+If, for example, you're spending a semester studying French at the University of Bourdeaux and get a super good deal on flights, you could get by with spending roughly $6,500 - $9,500, as a more generous estimate for students directly enrolling in a French university.
+On the high end, a program with a third-party provider and living costs could be as much as $25,000.
+A more middle range number if going through a program provider is somewhere under 20,000.

 In France, all international students need to prove that they have medical insurance.
 Insurance in France costs anywhere from $145 to $785 a year, depending on your age.
 Before getting stressed out about this, check with your current insurance provider to see if they could already be covering you overseas.